3 Realistic Ways To Find Time & Energy To Exercise Consistently & Actually Enjoy It

 XYZ seems a tall order right now, but you give it a shot.
 But you soon realise it’s not working for your current life.

-New you starts to feel they just don’t have the time/energy for X, Y, Z.
+You just don’t have the time/energy for X, Y, Z.

-When you try to at least do something, you either fall short (say only doing 2 rounds instead of 3) and disqualify it (ah that wasn’t a proper workout, it didn’t count) or you don't start because it won’t do anything anyway.
+When you try to at least do something, you either fall short (say only doing 2 rounds instead of 3) and disqualify it (ah that wasn’t a proper workout, it didn’t count) or you don't start because "it won’t do anything anyway".

 The enemy of the good is the perfect (or the old you)